 Benefits vary from country to country and may have limitations on the treatment you can receive and the period for which you can receive benefits.

-Please contact HICA on 1300 732 757 for details on the level of cover provided in the country you will be visiting.
 We suggest you take out an appropriate level of travel insurance when travelling overseas as the Reciprocal Health Care Agreement is unlikely to cover all medical costs incurred while in these countries.

 Travelling overseas with PBS medicine

 If you are planning on working overseas, you should consider an appropriate Expatriate Health Insurance cover to ensure that you and your family have adequate cover.
 These policies are specifically designed to cover expatriates anywhere in the world.

 You will also have to suspend your existing health insurance to ensure that you retain your existing life time health cover loading.
 If you are away for more than 5 years special requirements apply on your return.